-At September 29, 2024, our remaining future payments were \$1.0 billion for a one-time repatriation tax accrued in fiscal 2018, after application of certain tax credits, which is payable in installments over the next two years.
-At September 29, 2024, \$530 million was recorded in other current liabilities, reflecting the next installment due in January 2025, with the remaining noncurrent portion presented in other liabilities on our balance sheet.
+At September 24, 2023, we estimated remaining future payments of \$1.5 billion for a one-time repatriation tax accrued in fiscal 2018, after application of certain tax credits, which is payable in installments over the next three years.
+At September 24, 2023, \$391 million was recorded in other current liabilities, reflecting the next installment due in January 2024, with the remaining noncurrent portion presented as income taxes payable on our balance sheet.